 Begin to Eliminate Your Debt

 Identifying the cause of your debt is a great place to start, as this step aids in the process of elimination and prevention.
 A good example of this being, if you are in debt to your bank or financial institution, you may want to work on eliminating this debt by getting on the front foot and contacting them to discuss organising an alternative repayment method.
-Due to Covid-19, many financial institutions are providing additional leniency on payment terms that may help you get back on your feet.

 Check Your Superannuation Fund